 For dopamine take vitamins C and E (56).

 Regarding DHEA, in Canada it is only available as a prescription (44).
 Conversely, DHEA is available for sale as a supplement in the US (45).

 Some antidepressants do work to increase BDNF production (9).

-Reduce or eliminate caffeine as it may desensitize brain cells to serotonin (46) and dopamine levels decrease after drinking coffee (56), and avoid artificial sweeteners (aspartame) as it inhibits the uptake and conversion of tryptophan (22; 47).
+Reduce or eliminate caffeine as it may desensitize brain cells to serotonin (46), and dopamine levels decrease after drinking coffee (56), and avoid artificial sweeteners (aspartame) as they inhibit the uptake and conversion of tryptophan (22; 47).

 For depression in general adding vitamins (B6, B9 and B12), and supplements (SAM-e, that is S-adenosylmethionine) to your diet can help (28; 29).
 Magnesium has been found to substantially help with treatment resistant depression (82) as have vitamin D and amino acids, especially tryptophan (30).

 Take the amino acids tyrosine and l-phenylalanine or phenylalanine (which the body makes into tyrosine) to make dopamine.

 Chlorella, a green alga, has been shown in clinical trials to reduce the symptoms of depression and anxiety (31).
 Kava extract has been effective for some people as an alternative to pharmaceuticals (4).